The Memoirs of Mrs Leeson, Madam

 She led a colourful, if rackety, existence as leader of Dublin’s demi-monde, accepting early in her career 500 guineas from Lord Avonmore to discontinue her brief marriage to his gormless son.
 She refused service to the Earl of Westmorland because he treated his second wife ‘shabbily’, and insulted the Prince Regent twice whilst visiting London.
 After thirty years she decided to reform but found her cache of IOUs valueless and ended up in a debtors’ prison, run by a former client, Captain Mathews.
 To raise cash she decided to publish these memoirs, documenting her life as a madam and the vicissitudes of her retirement.
 The first two volumes sold well, but the third appeared posthumously when Mrs Leeson died of venereal disease, after she was gang-raped coming home from Drumcondra.

-Edited and annotated by scholar-critic Mary Lyons, and embellished with period portraits and engravings, these delightful memoirs resurface for the first time in two hundred years.
+Edited and annotated by scholar-critic Mary Lyons, and embellished with period portraits and engravings, these delightful memoirs the memoirs of Mrs Leeson resurface for the first time in two hundred years.
 They portray a vivacious, witty and outspoken woman, a proto-feminist whose work ranks alongside Harriet Wilson’s Regency recollections.
 With the zest and unbuttoned candour of a Defoe or John Cleland, they give an astonishingly detailed picture of high and low life on the decadent fringes of Georgian Dublin.

 MARY LYONS was educated in Alexandra College and Trinity College Dublin.
 Founder-member of the Library Association of Ireland’s Rare Books Group, she was formerly an antiquarian cataloguer and bibliographer in the British Library, and now writes and broadcasts as a literary critic and eighteenth-century historian.